Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

 Déstos, o tales como éstos, quisiera yo que fueran los de mi arbitrio, que, a serlo, Su Majestad se hallara bien servido y ahorrara de mucho gasto, y el Turco se quedara pelando las barbas, y con esto, no quiero quedar en mi casa, pues no me saca el capellán della; y si su Júpiter, como ha dicho el barbero, no lloviere, aquí estoy yo, que lloveré cuando se me antojare.

-"Of these, or such as they, I would have mine to be my choice, for if they were, His Majesty would be well served and would save much expense, and the Turk would be left licking his wounds.
-And with this, I do not wish to stay at home, for the chaplain does not expel me; and if his Jupiter, as the barber has said, does not rain, here I am, ready to rain when I please."
+I would like my own knights to be like these, or others like them.
+If that were the case, His Majesty would be well served and would save a lot of expense, and the Turk would be left scratching his beard.
+And with that, I don't want to stay in my house, because the chaplain doesn't let me out; and if his Jupiter, as the barber has said, doesn't rain, here I am, and I will rain when I feel like it."

 Digo esto porque sepa el señor Bacía que le entiendo.

-"Truly, Lord Don Quixote," said the barber, "I did not mean it that way, and may God help me if my intention was not good, and you should not feel that way."
+- "Indeed, Sir Don Quixote," said the barber, "I didn't say it for that reason, and so may God help me that my intention was good, and you shouldn't take offense."

-Si puedo sentirme o no respondió don Quijote, yo me lo .
+— Si puedo sentirme o no —respondió don Quijote—, yo me lo sé.

 A esto dijo el cura:

-"Even though I have not spoken much until now, I would not like to leave with a guilt that gnaws and scratches my conscience, born of what Lord Don Quixote has said here."
+- "Even though I've hardly said a word so far, and I wouldn't want to be left with a scruple that gnaws and digs at my conscience, born of what Sir Don Quixote has said here."

-"With your permission, Lord don Quixote," the priest replied, "I say that my scruple is that I cannot in any way persuade myself that all the band of chivalrous knights that you, Sir, have referred to, were real and truly flesh-and-blood people in the world; rather, I imagine that everything is fiction, a fable, and a lie, and dreams told by awake men, or, to put it better, half-asleep."
+- "With that permission," replied the priest, "I say that my scruple is that I can't persuade myself in any way that all the multitude of wandering knights that you, Sir Don Quixote, have mentioned, were real and truly people of flesh and blood in the world; rather, I imagine that it's all fiction, fable, and lies, and dreams told by men who are awake, or, to put it better, half asleep."

-"How great do you think he was, my lord don Quixote, asked the barber?"
+- "How great do you think the giant Morgante was, my lord Don Quixote?" asked the barber.

-"On the subject of giants, there are differing opinions, whether they ever existed in the world or not; but Holy Scripture, which cannot be lacking in truth, shows us that they did, by telling us the story of that Philistine Goliath, who was six and a half cubits tall, which is an immense height."
+- "On the subject of giants," replied Don Quixote, "there are different opinions, whether they have existed or not in the world; but the Holy Scripture, which cannot lack an atom in the truth, shows us that they existed, telling us the story of that Philistine Goliath, who was seven and a half cubits tall, which is an excessive greatness."

 También en la isla de Sicilia se han hallado canillas y espaldas tan grandes, que su grandeza manifiesta que fueron gigantes sus dueños, y tan grandes como grandes torres; que la geometría saca esta verdad de duda.

-"Also, on the island of Sicily, canillas (pipes) and backs have been found so large that their manifest greatness shows that their owners were giants, as big as big towers; and geometry draws this truth from doubt."
+- "Also, in the island of Sicily, jaws and backs have been found so large that their greatness manifests that they were giants, and as large as large towers; that geometry draws this truth from doubt."

 Pero, con todo esto, no sabré decir con certidumbre qué tamaño tuviese Morgante, aunque imagino que no debió de ser muy alto; y muéveme a ser deste parecer hallar en la historia donde se hace mención particular de sus hazañas que muchas veces dormía debajo de techado; y, pues hallaba casa donde cupiese, claro está que no era desmesurada su grandeza.

-"But, with all this, I cannot say with certainty what size Morgante was, although I imagine he was not very tall; and it moves me to believe this when I find in the story where his particular achievements are mentioned, that he often slept under a roof; and since he found a house where he could fit, it is clear that his greatness was not excessive."
+- "But, with all this, I wouldn't be able to say with certainty what size Morgante was, although I imagine that he shouldn't have been very tall; and what makes me think this is that I find in the history where his deeds are particularly mentioned that he often slept under a roof; and, since he found a house where he could fit, it's clear that his greatness wasn't excessive."

 El cual, gustando de oírle decir tan grandes disparates, le preguntó que qué sentía acerca de los rostros de Reinaldos de Montalbán y de don Roldán, y de los demás Doce Pares de Francia, pues todos habían sido caballeros andantes.

-"Which, pleased to hear him say such absurdities, asked him what he thought about the faces of Reinaldus of Montalbán and Don Roldán, and the other Twelve Peers of France, since they had all been chivalrous knights."
+Who, enjoying hearing him say such great nonsense, asked him what he thought about the faces of Reinaldos de Montalbán and Don Roldán, and of the other Twelve Peers of France, as they had all been wandering knights.

 De Roldán, o Rotolando, o Orlando, que con todos estos nombres le nombran las historias, soy de parecer y me afirmo que fue de mediana estatura, ancho de espaldas, algo estevado, moreno de rostro y barbitaheño, velloso en el cuerpo y de vista amenazadora; corto de razones, pero muy comedido y bien criado.

-"As for Roldán, or Rotolando, or Orlando, who is named with all these names in the stories, I am of the opinion and I affirm that he was of medium height, wide-shouldered, a bit stocky, with a tanned face and a beard, hairy on the body and with an intimidating gaze; short on reason, but very measured and well-bred."
+- "Of Roldán, or Rotolando, or Orlando, who is called by all these names in the stories, I am of the opinion and I affirm that he was of medium stature, broad-backed, somewhat stout, with a dark complexion and a beard, hairy on the body and with a threatening look; short of wit, but very restrained and well-bred."

 El gran cantor de su belleza, el famoso Ariosto, por no atreverse, o por no querer cantar lo que a esta señora le sucedió después de su ruin entrego, que no debieron ser cosas demasiadamente honestas, la dejó donde dijo:

-The great singer of her beauty, the famous Ariosto, either out of fear or unwillingness, did not sing of what happened to this lady after her ruinous affair, which could not have been too honorable, and left it where he said:
+- The great singer of her beauty, the famous Ariosto, not daring, or not wanting to sing what happened to this lady after her disgraceful surrender, which must not have been very honest things, left her where he said:

 Y como del Catay recibió el cetro,

-And since he received the scepter from Cathay,
+And as he received the sceptre from Catay,

 quizá otro cantará con mejor plectro.

-perhaps someone else will sing better with a different plectrum.
+perhaps another will sing with a better plectrum.

-"Tell me," Don Quixote said at that moment to the barber, "has there not been a poet who has written a satire about that lady Angelica, among all those who have praised her?"
+- "Tell me, lord Don Quixote," said the barber at this moment, "hasn't there been any poet who has made a satire of that lady Angélica, among so many who have praised her?"

 Y, en esto, oyeron que la ama y la sobrina, que ya habían dejado la conversación, daban grandes voces en el patio, y acudieron todos al ruido.

-And at that moment, they heard the maid and the niece, who had left the conversation, shouting loudly in the courtyard, and everyone rushed to the noise.
+And at this, they heard the maid and the niece, who had already left the conversation, making great noises in the courtyard, and everyone rushed to the noise.

 Capítulo Primero.